 - Log into your cPanel dashboard.

-- From the main cPanel page, look for the Email category.
-From there, click on the Email Authentication icon.
+From the main cPanel page, look for the Email category.
+From there, click on the Email Deliverability icon.